Sacrament of Anointing of the Sick

 Our ordinary practice is to have a wake with a rosary or Scriptural vigil service at the funeral home the night before the funeral.
 The funeral Mass will be celebrated in the parish church, with interment and blessing of the grave to follow at the cemetery.
 If you desire different arrangements for special circumstances, just communicate these to the priest.

 In preparing for the celebration of life in the Funeral Mass, please reference this guide for help in selecting music and outlining your loved one’s funeral Mass.
-Please contact our Music Director, Rachel Brungardt, for any questions you may have or guidance you may need.
+Please contact our Music Director, Timothy Remsen, for any questions you may have or guidance you may need.

 May God bless you and be with you in this time of grief.